-The above table has statistics for fatalities, collision and injuries for different types of persons involved for the year 2014.
-The personal injury collisions were very high at 33617 that accounted for almost 98% of the total collisions.
+The above table has statistics for fatalities, collisions, and injuries for different types of persons involved for the year 2014.
+The personal injury collisions were very high at 33617 that accounting for almost 98% of the total collisions.
 Out of these, fatal collisions were for 447.
 The numbers of pedestrians killed were 94 which was 72% more than the number of passengers killed in these collisions.

 For the survey, we assumed that the auto insurance premiums are for a 35-year-old man who owns his car Honda Civic model 2012.
 The credit rating is good and he has basic liability coverage.
 The annual mileage ranges from 5,000 to 8,000 with no traffic tickets in the last 5 years.